Patternslib/Patterns/docs/styleguide.md

 $(el).trigger("pat-tooltip-open");
 ```

+The element must be dispatched from the element that caused something to
+happen, *not* from the elements that are changed as a result of an action.

 All extra data must be passed via a single object.
 In a future Patterns release
 this will be moved to the `detail` property of a CustomEvent instance.